Anujkumar23/javascriptDailyPractise/dataTypes/notes.md

-The undefined  is also a special type which means value is not assigned.when we declared a variable but not assigned value to that variable it return undefined. the type of undefined is undefined. when we conpare null and undefined with == its gives us true because == compare value by type conversion both null and undefined return false.so that it consider it equal but it is not possible in === .
+The undefined  is also a special type which means value is not assigned.when we declared a variable but not assigned value to that variable it return undefined. the type of undefined is undefined. when we compare null and undefined with == its gives us true because == compare value by type conversion both null and undefined return false.so that it consider it equal but it is not possible in === .

 ###### OBJECTS#####